usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 The lexical composition of properties may be constrained by declarations including matching to regular expressions or declaring known datatype notations (tbd).

-Because properties are often used as selectors or identifiers for OSCAL operations, their values can be expected frequently to be flattened (markup stripped) and normalized (e.g., with respect to whitespace) in use; however this is application defined.
+Because properties are often used as selectors or identifiers for OSCAL operations, their values can be expected frequently to be flattened (markup stripped) and normalized (e.g., with respect to whitespace) in use; however, this is application defined.

 For singletons (that is, the only element among siblings with its `@class`), properties are especially useful as proxies (unique identifiers) for their controls, such that controls may be returned one for one on queries for properties (name and value).
 The robustness of such queries can be ensured by appropriate property declarations (as singletons and as identifiers); cf `property` in the declarations model (which also supports other constraints over property values).